zkat/shortening/README.md

     url-length = 6 # Length of the randomly-generated short URLs. external-db = # See below

-* external-db is blank by default.
-* If external-db is blank, URLs are kept in-memory, and will not be persisted to disk.
+* If external-db is blank (or there is no config file), URLs are kept in-memory, and will not be persisted to disk.
 This means all URLs will be lost when the shortening process shuts down.
 * external-db accepts absolute (/foo/bar), relative (foo/bar/), and ~/-expanded (~/.shortening.db)
   pathnames.
 * ~username/ pathnames are not accepted.